RGBlimp-Q: Robotic Gliding Blimp

 Abstract

-Robotic blimps, as lighter-than-air aerial systems, offer prolonged duration and enhanced safety in human-robot interactions due to their buoyant lift.
-However, robust flight against environmental airflow disturbances remains a significant challenge, limiting the broader application of these robots.
+Robotic blimps, as lighter-than-air aerial platforms, offer extended operational duration and enhanced safety in human-robot interactions due to their buoyant lift.
+However, achieving robust flight performance under environmental airflow disturbances remains a critical challenge, thereby limiting their broader deployment.

 We have open-sourced the RGBlimp-Q hardware and code on GitHub.